WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 # Development Environment

-We will need a place to work and tools for creating a block, this is often referred to as the development environment.
+The development environment setup guide is for setting up your local development environment for JavaScript development; creating plugins and tools for extending WordPress and the block editor.

+A development enviornment is a catch-all term for the setup on your computer to work.
 The three main pieces needed for our development environment are:

 1. Node/NPM Development Tools
 2. WordPress Development Site